jschaf/mccc/battle/hammelburg.md

 noted, a law of war violation.[@Green1994HammelburgRaid, 18] Lotz did not ride with the column for long.
 The convoy made rapid progress to Gräfendorf, arriving just before 1300.
 The task force stumbled upon 700 Russian POWs guarded by 200 Germans.
-The Red Army soldiers found a nearby liquor warehouse to celebrate their good fortune.
-Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945NotesTask page 2]  Get Lotz at Burgsinn release at Gräfendorf. [@Koyen1946FourthArmored, 193]
+Baum liberated the Red Army soldiers who quickly found a nearby liquor warehouse to celebrate their good fortune.
+Shortly afterwards, Baum noticed a German spotter plane near Weickersgruben at 1400.
+Determined fire forced the plane away, but not before the pilot reported the composition and disposition of the task force to Obstfelder.
+[@Baum1945NotesTask page 2] After his release, Lotz quickly regained control amidst the chaos of the Russian POWs and promptly told Obstfelder of Baum's objective, which he had overheard. [@Koyen1946FourthArmored, 193]

+Obstfelder immediately notifed the *Oflag XIII* commander, Major General Goeckel and the Hammelburg area commander, COL Hoepple.
+Unfortunately for Baum, a German *panzerjäger* (tank destroyer) company commanded by *Hauptmann* (captain) Koehl, sat in ambush near Hammelburg, having been alerted about an American break-through.
-Koehl, a cool dude, received orders to move 20 miles and stop the convoy.
-Koehl had 8 *Jagdpanthers*, tank destroyers with the fierce 88mm flak gun on a Tiger tank chassis.
-Baum's speed prevented any loss the first engagement.
-Baum maneuvered his assault guns led by Graham to destroy the Koehl's *jagermeister's*.
-Once, Baum's convoy came into view they were crawling along, limited by \TODO{what limitation for Koehl ambush} Baum lost 1 Sherman, one light tank and 5 half-tracks.
-Critically, the half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines. [@Baum1945NotesTask page 2]
+Koehl had 8 *panzerjäger's* equipped with an 88mm flak gun mounted on a Tiger tank chassis. [@Robel2000PattonsHammelburg, 28-29]  With the element of suprise, Koehl destroyed 1 Sherman, one light tank and 5 half-tracks.
+Baum returned fire destroying three *panzerjäger's* before Koehl withdrew.
+Critically, the destroyed half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines.
+Additionally, the fight took two and half hours, time that Buam would need. [@Baum1945NotesTask, 2]

 Baum took two hours disperse Koehl and the supporting infantry and reached the entrance of *Oflag XIII*.
 After a spurious defense, the